PiAir/RFXcom-MQTT-bridge/README.md

 RFXcom-MQTT-bridge
 ==================

-Directrly connecting your RFXCOM usb dongle to a MQTT broker.
+Directly connect your RFXCOM usb dongle to a MQTT broker.
 This script will post recived events to the MQTT broker and also let you control lighting2 devices such as NEXA switches and dimmers.

 Requires: